Penelope Cruz For ‘American Crime Story’: Why She’ll Rock As Donatella Versace

 Cruz’s appearance on American Crime Story marks her debut as a regular television actress.
 The 42-year-old model starred in her first American film, titled The Hi-Lo Country, opposite Billy Crudup.
 She has since earned worldwide recognition and even became the first Spanish actress to take home an Oscar.

 Penelope won Best Supporting Actress for her role Maria Elena in the 2008 film, Vicki Cristina Barcelona, which was directed by Woody Allen.
-Cruz has also started in several blockbuster films including Pirates of the Caribbean: On Strange Tides, alongside Johnny Depp.
+Cruz has also starred in several blockbuster films including Pirates of the Caribbean: On Strange Tides, alongside Johnny Depp.

 American Crime Story Season 3’s production couldn’t have picked a better actress for the role of Donatella than Penelope, InStyle mentioned in its report.
 According to the publication, Penelope has worn creations by Versace on several occasions and each time, she rocked it.
 Although she might be a brunette, Penelope would nail it if she goes blonde.